Ordinary Rebels: Rank-and-File Militants between War and Peace

-The book relies on two main research strategies, implemented over seven months of fieldwork in and around six armed movements in South Asia.
-The first is an innovative survey experiments with nearly 400 likely militant recruits (and 100 civilian elders) in separatist regions of Northeast India, exploring how different types of recruits decide to mobilize under crackdown and toleration, and which leaders they prefer to follow.
+The book relies on two main research strategies, implemented over seven months of fieldwork in and around four separatist regions in Northeast India and Sri Lanka.
+The first is a set of innovative survey experiments with nearly 400 likely militant recruits and 100 civilian elders, exploring how different types of recruits decide to mobilize under crackdown and toleration, and which leaders they prefer to follow.
 The second is 75 in-depth interviews with current and former armed leaders, rank-and-file militants, and civilians who operate alongside rebel organizations, tracing the trajectories of four armed movements in and out of toleration.